overbrowsing/.github/profile/README.md

 ---

 - 🌱 [Overbrowsing Website](https://overbrowsing.com)
-Dive deeper into our research and learn about our ongoing projects, goals, and vision for a more sustainable web.
+Dive deeper into our research and learn about our ongoing projects, goals, and vision for a more sustainable web

 - 📚 [Overbrowsing Library](https://overbrowsing.com/resources/library)
 A curated collection of resources on sustainable web design, development, and other relevant topics.
 Knowledge at your fingertips.